fortunecookiezen/bootstrap/README.md

 ### Beginning with bootstrap

-The very basic steps needed for a user to get the module up and running.
-This can include setup steps, if necessary, or it can be an example of the most basic use of the module.
+This module requires `puppetlabs-stdlib` to be in the modulepath.

 ## Usage

 execute during provisioning with:

-`puppet apply -modulepath=\`pwd\` -e "include bootstrap"`
+`puppet apply -modulepath=$PWD -e "include bootstrap"`

 After that, use your regular puppet workflow to finish configuration of the server.